Skip to main content

 When it comes to men with type 2 diabetes, the disease is often diagnosed between the ages of 50-60.
 During this period, testosterone levels naturally decrease in the blood.

-Treatment of sexual problems in diabetes
+Treatment of Sexual Problems in Diabetes

 Diabetes is a chronic disease that cannot be completely cured.
 The main goal of managing this condition is to maintain normal metabolism and blood glucose levels.
 It is important to educate patients and inform them about the symptoms of diabetes.
 Treatment of sexual problems in diabetes requires an individual approach, as each patient's situation is unique.